Stan Stasiak: World Wide Wrestling Federation (1973–1974)

 Stasiak returned to the WWF in August 1973, adopting the Grand Wizard as his manager.
 In his first match, he unsuccessfully challenged WWWF Heavyweight Champion Pedro Morales; he went on to challenge Morales in multiple subsequent matches.
 In November 1973, he faced André the Giant in a series of six-man tag team matches.

 On December 1, 1973, in the Philadelphia Arena, Stasiak defeated Morales for the WWWF Heavyweight Championship, ending Morales' nearly three-year long reign.
 The match ended when Stasiak applied a full nelson to Morales and both wrestlers fell backwards in a position where they both had their shoulders on the mat, only for Stasiak to lift his shoulder as the referee made the count.
 Following the match, ring announcer Buddy Wagner did not announce Stasiak as the new champion, instead asking the audience to applaud Morales; journalist Dave Meltzer suggested that this was intended to prevent the audience from rioting.
 Stasiak was given little notice that he would be winning the title.
 According to him, he was sitting in the dressing room in Philadelphia Arena when a road agent came to discuss the match.
 Stasiak considered this a formality as he had been having the same discussion, nearly verbatim, in every major city on the Eastern Seaboard for the past two months.
 However, this time it was different, as the agent told Stasiak that he was to win the championship.
 According to fellow wrestler Frank Dusek, the WWWF wanted to make Bruno Sammartino champion again, but did not want Sammartino to defeat Morales in the process, so they needed a heel wrestler to win it.
 Stasiak was used as a transitional champion, holding the WWWF Heavyweight Championship for just nine days before losing it to Sammartino on December 10, 1973, in Madison Square Garden in New York City, New York, United States.
 Stasiak described his title reign as "the happiest nine days of [my] life".
 During his brief reign, Stasiak had a single successful title defense, wrestling Chief Jay Strongbow to a no contest on December 7, 1973.

 Stasiak faced Sammartino in a rematch in January 1974, but failed to regain the title.
 In March 1974, Stasiak teamed with Larry Hennig to unsuccessfully challenge Dean Ho and Tony Garea for the WWWF Tag Team Championship.
-Stasiak continued regularly appearing with the WWF until October 1974.
+Stasiak continued regularly appearing with the WWWF until October 1974.